PrinsFrank/composer-implicit-support-checker/README.md

 # composer-implicit-support-checker
-Checks for packages that don't explicitely support a new PHP version
+Checks for packages that don't explicitly support your current PHP version